A migration crisis like no other

 At the end of the first week of the Russian invasion, i.e. on March 3, 2022, more than 1 million refugees (2.3% of the Ukrainian population) left Ukraine for neighboring European countries, in particular the Poland, but also other countries such as Hungary, Moldova or Slovakia.

-As the flow of refugees is about to become the largest migration crisis in Europe since the Second World War, the reaction of European countries is very different from that provoked by the Syrian refugee crisis in 2015 -1 million refugees in a few months- or the fears of a massive influx of Afghans after the evacuation of their country by Western forces in August 2021 and the seizure of power by the Taliban.
+As the flow of refugees is regarding to become the largest migration crisis in Europe since the Second World War, the reaction of European countries is very different from that provoked by the Syrian refugee crisis in 2015 -1 million refugees in a few months- or the fears of a massive influx of Afghans following the evacuation of their country by Western forces in August 2021 and the seizure of power by the Taliban.

 And yet, the flow of refugees is likely to be enormous.
 The United Nations Refugee Agency (UNHCR) estimates the potential number of refugees over the next few months at between 4 and 7 million people, far exceeding the total arrivals of migrants and refugees in Europe over the past seven years.
 While the 2015 migration crisis threatened to disintegrate the European Union, whose member states have still not agreed on a system for the redistribution of irregular immigrants and refugees, the Ukrainian migration crisis seems to be unfolding without triggering too many concerns in European countries, in addition to the management of humanitarian assistance, which is always difficult.